wwarthen/RomWBW/ReadMe.txt

   Application   Description
   ------------- ------------------------------------------------------------
   Binary        The final output files of the build process are placed here.
-                Most importantly, are the ROM images with the file names ending in “.rom”.
+                Most importantly, the ROM images with the file names ending in “.rom”.

   Doc           Contains various detailed documentation including the
                 operating systems, RomWBW architecture, etc.